Using SyncDir in a script

-In the movie below the above script line is used.
+In the movie below the script line from the header of this page is used.
 SyncDir is so fast that we need a substantial amount of files to

 clearly see what happens, which is why some 37.000 files are put into the source directory in the movie.

 There are 350 new or changed files and the destination folder is on a 100 mbit network.
 The whole synchronization